MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - [Rules for Audio Drivers](../devtest/rules-for-audio-drivers.md)
 - [Rules for AVStream Drivers](../devtest/rules-for-avstream-drivers.md)

-To become familiar with SDV, you can use one of the sample drivers (for example, the featured toaster sample: <https://github.com/Microsoft/Windows-driver-samples/tree/main/general/toaster/toastDrv/kmdf/func/featured>).
+To become familiar with DV, you can use one of the sample drivers (for example, the featured toaster sample: <https://github.com/Microsoft/Windows-driver-samples/tree/main/general/toaster/toastDrv/kmdf/func/featured>).

-1. Open the targeted driver solution in Visual Studio.

-2. In Visual Studio, change the build type to *Release*.
-Static Driver Verifier requires that the build type is release, not debug.

-3. In Visual Studio, select Build &gt;&gt; Build Solution.

-4. In Visual Studio, select Driver &gt;&gt; Launch Static Driver Verifier.

-5. In SDV, on the *Rules* tab, select *Default* under *Rule Sets*.

-   Although the default rules find many common issues, consider running the more extensive *All driver rules* rule set as well.

-6. On the *Main* tab of SDV, select *Start*.

-7. When SDV is complete, review any warnings in the output.
-The *Main* tab displays the total number of defects found.

-8. Select each warning to load the SDV Report Page and examine the information associated with the possible code vulnerability.
-Use the report to investigate the verification result and to identify paths in your driver that fail a SDV verification.
-For more information, see [Static Driver Verifier Report](../devtest/static-driver-verifier-report.md).

 ## Check code with the BinSkim Binary Analyzer

-**Security checklist item \#15:** *Follow these steps to use BinSkim to double check that compile and build options are configured to minimize known security issues.*
+**Security checklist item \#16:** *Follow these steps to use BinSkim to double check that compile and build options are configured to minimize known security issues.*

 Use BinSkim to examine binary files to identify coding and building practices that can potentially render the binary vulnerable.